karu-lk/BeaconPoint/README.md

 # BeaconPoint
-This is an iBeacon management web application developed using Angular 2
+This is an iBeacon management web application based on Angular 2

 This web application has developed using Angular 2.0 in Visual Studio 2015 with ASP.NET Core empty project template.